sumberg/kex_japan_2018/report/report.md

 Since experimental research is based on identifying and testing the underlying variables that make up the entire system, much of the project was designed with these variables and how to structure experiments in mind.
 We found that experimental research was a good fit for this type of problem, however we believe that the process of identifying the variables requires a better theoretical understanding of the target system and the experimental approach than we had at the time of design and implementation.
 We would suggest a more thorough study of both experimental research philosophy and approach, as well as the system that should be analyzed, before designing an experimental research study of this kind.

 When analyzing our results, we evaluated them against our evaluation criteria to draw conclusions.
+The criteria were chosen based on what we believed to be the most crucial parts to monitor in order for the method to be viable.
 We feel that our conclusions are true, however in hindsight we realize that we should have applied a proven, more rigid framework or methodology in order to avoid potential bias.
+Another benefit could have been that we might have established more, or entirely different, evaluation criteria.

 ### Scrum in this project